Non-monetary fair scheduling---a cooperative game theory approach: Fair scheduling with strategy-proof utility

 In this algorithm we keep simplified schedules for a random subset of all possible coalitions.
 For each organization $O^{(u)}$ the set $Subs[O^{(u)}]$ keeps $N = \frac{\|\mathcal{C}\|^2}{\epsilon^2}\ln\left(\frac{\|\mathcal{C}\|}{1 - \lambda}\right)$ random coalitions not containing $O^{(u)}$; for each such random coalition $\mathcal{C}'$ which is kept in $Subs[O^{(u)}]$, $Subs'[O^{(u)}]$ contains the coalition $\mathcal{C}' \cup \{O^{(u)}\}$.
 For the coalitions kept in $Subs[O^{(u)}]$ we store a simplified schedule (the schedule that is determined by an arbitrary greedy algorithm).
 The simplified schedule allows us to find the value $v(\mathcal{C}')$ of the coalition $\mathcal{C}'$.
 Maintaining the whole schedule would require the recursive information about the schedules in the subcoalitions of $\mathcal{C}'$.
 However, as the consequence of Proposition~\ref{prop::independentOnAlg} we know that the value of the coalition $v(\mathcal{C}')$ can be determined by an arbitrary greedy algorithm\footnote{In this point we use the assumption about the unit size of the jobs.
 The algorithm cannot be extended to the general case.
 In a general case, for calculating the value for each subcoalition we would require the exact schedule which cannot be determined polynomially (Theorem~\ref{thm::contributionsNp}).}.

-The third $foreach$ loop in procedure \texttt{FairAlgorithm} (line~\ref{algline::line3} in Algorithm~\ref{alg:fairAlgUnitSize}) updates the values of all coalitions kept in $Subs$ and $Subs$'.
+The third $foreach$ loop in procedure \texttt{FairAlgorithm} (line~\ref{algline::line3} in Figure~\ref{alg:fairAlgUnitSize}) updates the values of all coalitions kept in $Subs$ and $Subs$'.
 From Equation~\ref{def::fairMetric} it follows that after one time unit if no additional job is scheduled, the value of the coalition increases by the number of completed unit-size parts of the jobs (here, as the jobs are unit size, the number of the completed jobs is $\mathrm{finPerCoal}[\mathcal{C'}]$).
 In time moment $t$, all waiting jobs (the number of such jobs is $\|\mathrm{jobs}[\mathcal{C}][O^{(u)}]\|$) are scheduled provided there are enough processors (the number of the processors is $\sum_{O^{(u)} \in \mathcal{C'}} m^{(u)}$).
 If $n$ additional jobs are scheduled in time $t$ then the value of the coalition in time $t$ increases by $n$.

-In the fourth $foreach$ loop (line~\ref{algline::line4} in Algorithm~\ref{alg:fairAlgUnitSize}), once again we use the fact that the utility of the organization after one time unit increases by the number of finished jobs ($\mathrm{finPerOrg}[O^{(u)}]$).
+In the fourth $foreach$ loop (line~\ref{algline::line4} in Figure~\ref{alg:fairAlgUnitSize}), once again we use the fact that the utility of the organization after one time unit increases by the number of finished jobs ($\mathrm{finPerOrg}[O^{(u)}]$).
 In the last $foreach$ loop (line~\ref{algline::line5}) the contribution of the organization is approximated by summing the marginal contributions $\mathrm{marg}\_\phi$ only for the kept coalitions.
 Theorem~\ref{thm::approxRandomized} below gives the bounds for the quality of approximation.

-\begin{theorem} Let $\vec{\psi}$ denote the vector of utilities in the schedule determined by Algorithm~\ref{alg:fairAlgUnitSize}.
+\begin{theorem} Let $\vec{\psi}$ denote the vector of utilities in the schedule determined by Algorithm~\textsc{Rand} from Figure~\ref{alg:fairAlgUnitSize}.
 If the jobs are unit-size, then $\mathcal{A}$ with the probability $\lambda$ determines the $\epsilon$-approximation schedule, i.e. gives guarantees for the bound on the distance to the truly fair solution: